 Ever the student, Jessica returned to New York City in 2012 to join one of her first yoga teachers and mentors, Alanna Kaivalya, for the inaugural 200-hour training of the Kaivalya Yoga Method.
 Most recently, Jessica completed her certification as a Yoga Therapist through the Inner Peace Yoga Therapy program in 2013, and has co-facilitated the Austin and Asheville programs as contributing faculty.
 Her work as a Yoga Therapist complements and expands what she is able to offer individuals and groups.
 Jessica continues joyfully to delve deeper into her own practice through annual immersions and master classes, Yoga Sutra, Sanskrit studies, and to workshops with beloved and inspiring teachers across many, many wisdom traditions.

 As founder and director of the 6-month, 200+ hour RootEd Apprenticeship & Teacher Training Program, Jessica leads small intimate groups of students more deeply into the embodied experience of yoga.
-And this winter, she opened Root: Center for Yoga and Sacred Studies, a Colorado Springs-based sanctuary for the community that has inspired her work all of these years.
-The new center will be a home for her public classes, workshops, mentoring program, as well as the forthcoming Sadhaka Sessions (intensive learning modules for those who seek deeper study outside of “teacher” trainings).
+In 2014, she opened Root: Center for Yoga and Sacred Studies, a Colorado Springs-based sanctuary for the community that has inspired her work all of these years.
+Root is a home for her public classes, workshops, mentoring program, as well as the Sadhaka Sessions (intensive learning modules for those who seek deeper study outside of “teacher” trainings).
 Whether working with individuals one-on-one through Off the Mat/Sadhana Guidance or Mentoring programs, teaching public classes, or immersing in more intensive offerings, Jessica is committed to sharing Yoga as an empowering technology relevant to our modern lives.
 Making it “real” is what it’s all about.
+Most recently, Jessica has created the year-long UN-training program, in which participants from all over the country explore yoga as a practical and effective means for embodying social and environmental justice.
+You can read more about this program HERE.

-She is dedicated to the intensive spirit of workshops and retreats throughout Colorado and other locales (most recently Hawaii’s Big Island), specializing in the revision of inner myths, the elements of being, and rites of passage.
-She has served as a faculty member/guest teacher for various teacher-training programs, including Lahiri School of Yoga (North Carolina), Yoga Durango, cambio Yoga, Spirit of the Lake Yoga, and Corepower Yoga, and Yoga Loft.
+Jessica is dedicated to the intensive spirit of workshops and retreats throughout Colorado and other locales (including Yelapa, Mexico, Hawaii’s Big Island, and most recently Iceland), specializing in the revision of inner myths, the elements of being, and rites of passage.
+She has served as a faculty member/guest teacher for various teacher-training and yoga therapy programs, including Yoga Durango and Inner Peace Yoga Therapy.
 She has taught nationally and internationally, and is currently designing immersion projects that emphasize inner pilgrimage.

 With an M.A. in English and as a graduate of the renowned Institute for Integrative Nutrition and the Nutrition Therapy Institute, Jessica weaves together her diverse passions as a teacher, writer, nutrition therapist, and integrative consultant to emphasize integration and wholeness in all she does.
 Her forthcoming book is a grounded and personal exploration of how yogic teachings can help ordinary, everyday people navigate life’s ups and downs (from divorces and deaths to financial uncertainty and health diagnoses).
 The book comes directly from her own experience as a student and teacher of yoga.